 Here are several cases of effective UI/UX outsourcing from Softengi.

 Nectain.
-UI/UX for Mobile Application, Web Application, Website
+UI/UX for Mobile and Web Application

-Here is the case of Nectain, a modern procurement ecosystem and a management solution for retailers.
+Here is the case of Nectain, a modern procurement ecosystem and management solution for retailers.
 Softengi created a corporate multi-module website with numerous solutions and a unique concept identity for each of them using UI/UX outsourcing.

-With the help of outsourced UI/UX designers, Nectain developed the concept of visual positioning of Nectain on the market, established the brand identity of the company, including banners, posters, pallets, schemes, business cards, SMM materials, presentations.
+With the help of outsourced UI/UX designers, Nectain developed the concept of visual positioning of Nectain on the market, and established the brand identity of the company, including banners, posters, pallets, schemes, business cards, SMM materials, and presentations.
 The carried out adaptation of the UI to users’ needs made it more client-oriented and comfortable.

 Costs App UI/UX + Gamification

 Before a release, a team of UI/UX designers conducted research to find out why people uninstall mobile apps soon after using them.
 Research is a vital part of any good design.
 Softengi offered alternative methods of data input and fast access to it, as well as elaborated a number of effective features and workflows to keep the user engaged.
-Gamification of the app was meant to make customers’ experience more entertaining and improve the level of engagement.
+Gamification of the app was meant to make customers’ experiences more entertaining and improve the level of engagement.

-COSTS, a convenient, easy to operate Softengi developed mobile app for families and self-employed people, entrepreneurs, housewives or individuals, was used to create several themes and develop unique sets of stylish icons.
+COSTS, a convenient, easy-to-operate Softengi-developed mobile app for families and self-employed people, entrepreneurs, housewives, or individuals, was used to create several themes and develop unique sets of stylish icons.
 To prevent any flaws, a UX test was conducted during each iteration.

-Creation of a digital product that connects business goals to user needs is an extremely complex task.
+The creation of a digital product that connects business goals to user needs is an extremely complex task.
 To be able to produce an efficient software product, UI/UX designers must work side by side with developers, complementing each other in the developing process.
 Such collaboration within an outsourcing company brings significant benefits both for the client and the developing company.
-So when you see a kid playing with a mobile app as if he is playing with a toy think about all the work UI/UX designers do to make complex things exceptionally simple.
+So when you see a kid playing with a mobile app as if he is playing with a toy, think about all the work UI/UX designers do to make complex things exceptionally simple.

-“Good design is good business” according to the former president of IBM, Thomas J. Watson.
+“Good design is good business,” according to the former president of IBM, Thomas J. Watson.
 Impossible to disagree.